The State Organization Index provides an alphabetical listing of government organizations, including commissions, departments, and bureaus.

 These provisions are NOT included in the federal 1999 Food Code .

-Copies of the 1999 Food Code are available on-line:
+Copies of the 1999 Food Code are available online on the FDA website.

 October 1, 2000.